Advising at Butler University

 - To learn the skills needed for academic success

 - To learn how to access the variety of campus resources and available services

 At Butler, academic advising is a critical component of the teaching-learning relationship.
 Students with declared majors are advised by Butler faculty in their disciplinary area of concentration.
 Exploratory students meet with academic advisors in the Center for Academic Success and Exploration.
 Advisors take time to get to know the student by becoming aware of the student’s interests as well as personal, academic, and career goals, and helping the student develop a plan to achieve those goals.

-Butler University enrolls students in courses through Virtual Registration.
-During Virtual Registration, incoming students meet with an academic advisor to discuss course registration for their first semester at Butler.
+Butler University enrolls students in courses through New Student Registration.
+During New Student Registration, incoming students meet with an academic advisor to discuss course registration for their first semester at Butler.
 Academic advising is not just about scheduling classes.
 It is an educational process in which the student and advisor are partners in meeting established learning outcomes, working toward academic success, and outlining steps for achieving the student’s personal, academic, and career goals.
 We encourage students to prepare for this advising conversation by becoming familiar with the courses required for their desired major and the Core Curriculum.